SEE A NEED,

 - Then find out what has been researched on about that.

-- You will find a gap in the research and then you need to fill that gap!!
+- You will find a gap in the research and then you fill that gap with your research!!

 This sounds time consuming, but research is not simple or immediate!
 If it were, we would have all the answers already.

 You do not have to have access to a state-of-the-art lab, many things can be experimented on at your own home or discoveries can be made using data collected by other sources.
 There is so much out there, you only need to look for it.

 Recent Article on What's Trending in Science Fair Projects

 The following are links that may help inspire you, look through them and keep in mind that you would want a project that could help improve something in our world.